- Fyodor Dostoevsky's The Idiot,

 (The Late Mattia Pascal).

-I don't really know enough about poetry for anyone to take this too seriously, thought I do think these poets insufficiently known.
+I don't really know enough about poetry for anyone to take this too seriously.

 Era già l’ora che volge il disio

 ai navicanti e ’ntenerisce il core